-15. Expenditure in relation to human resource
+Expenditure in relation to human resource.

-- (1) Activities relating to the authorization of appointments, payments and the recording of those payments shall be performed by different officers. - (2) The budgetary allocation for the cost of human resources shall be determined on the basis of a detailed costing of the staff establishment of the Judiciary as approved by the Commission. - (3) The Chief Registrar shall ensure that the human resources cost of all appointees, as well as promotion and salary increases, can be met within the budgetary allocation of the Fund.
+- (2) The budgetary allocation for the cost of human resources shall be determined on the basis of a detailed costing of the staff establishment of the Judiciary as approved by the Commission. - (3) The Chief Registrar shall ensure that the human resources cost of all appointees, promotions and salary increases can be met within the budgetary allocation of the Fund. - 15.
+The Chief Registrar may authorize salary and other advances for judicial officers and Judiciary staff in accordance with the Judiciary Human Resource Policies and Procedures.

-16. Salary and other advances to staff
+Salary and other advances.